silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/02_HTTP_Cache_Headers.md

 A `Vary` header tells caches which aspects of the response should be considered when calculating a cache key, usually in addition to the full URL.
-By default, SilverStripe will output a `Vary` header with the following content:
+By default, Silverstripe CMS will output a `Vary` header with the following content:

 ```
 Vary: X-Forwarded-Protocol